Cookiepro9872/Mission-to-mars/README.md

-Found this story much tricker took me 2 hours mostly because of spelling mistakes and syntax errors.
+Found this story much tricker took me 2 hours mostly because of spelling mistakes causing syntax errors and a few syntax errors.
 This is most likely because I'm doing this so late.